bytedeco/javacpp-presets/mxnet/README.md

  * https://github.com/dmlc/mxnet/blob/v0.8.0/example/image-classification/predict-cpp/image-classification-predict.cc
  * http://data.dmlc.ml/mxnet/models/imagenet/inception-bn.tar.gz

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/ImageClassificationPredict.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `ImageClassificationPredict.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java -Dexec.args="apple.jpg"
 ```